Information Technology: Academic Information

 In addition to coursework, students complete a three-credit-hour capstone project.

-Information technology minors
+Information Technology minors

-A student completing the minor in IT might design and build data communication networks, write and test code for applications and software programs, provide support to users and organizations, or implement security measures to protect computer networks and systems.
-The minor in applied cybersecurity provides non-engineering students an opportunity to specialize in cybersecurity systems and applications relevant to information security.
+The minor in Information Technology covers a variety of professional disciplines, including software development, systems administration and analysis, network support, web development, cybersecurity, and computer and information research science.
+A student completing this minor in IT might design and build data communication networks, write and test code for applications and software programs, provide support to users and organizations, or implement security measures to protect computer networks and systems.

 To declare one of these minors, a student must have a minimum 2.0 cumulative KU GPA and be degree-seeking.